kocey131/linux-rice/README.md

+Tracking setups across different configurations.
-This is to track setups accross different configurations Should add stuff eventually...
-If I remember to
+Should add more stuff eventually… if I remember to